Designing Discontinuities: Empirical Demonstration

 Social capital includes five different metrics: family unity, community health, institutional health, efficacy, and an overall index that averages the four sub-indices.
 Here we investigate the effect of sunlight amount determined by time zone borders on social capital across counties.

 Table \ref{Tab:Social_Capital} reports the local non-parametric RDD estimates for outcomes of interest.
 This table shows the results of conventional and robust local non-parametric regression discontinuity estimates with uniform kernel developed by \cite{Calonico_2014}.
 We use MSE-optimal bandwidth and manipulation testing using local polynomial density estimation proposed by \cite{Calonico_2014} and \cite{Cattaneo_2018}.

 We find a significant causal effect from sunset time on both the overall social capital index and the community health sub-index for both conventional and robust models.
-We see the eastern areas where people sleep less tend to have less social capital and less community health.
+We see the areas where people sleep less tend to have less social capital and less community health.
 For institutional health, the treatment effect is not significant in the conventional model, but it is significant in the robust model at a $0.1$ significance level.

 On the other hand, the treatment effect for efficacy is significant in the conventional model, and not significant in the robust model.
 It indicates we may not see any causality between sleep and institutional health in the local fit, meanwhile, there is a (weak) causal link between sleep and institutional health in the global fit.
 Similarly, the causality between sleep and efficacy is only meaningful given bandwidth.
 Lastly, family unity does not have any significant causal link with sleep.

 Figure \ref{fig:social capital} shows counterfactual lines for the overall social capital index outcome.
 The social capital index has both conventional and robust model significance; the counterfactual lines of local and global fit behave similarly.
 We find that later sunset causes a lower social capital index.
 Thus, if the western counties near the time zone boundary were moved to the eastern side of the time zone boundary, we should expect a lower counterfactual prediction of the county index.
 However, both local (red dashed line) and global (pink dashed line) imply their county indices would be higher near the eastern side of the boundary.